-Here you will find information from the Allegheny Synod Transition Team on the upcoming election for Synod Bishop
+Here you will find information and forms from the Allegheny Synod Transition Team on the upcoming election for Synod Bishop

 The call and voting process at the Synod Assembly